dwgrossberg/CSVParser/README.md

 If the file does exist, the program will output a list of valid email addresses and a list of invalid email addresses.

-CSV file structure will be in the form of: FirsName, LastName, EmailAddress
+CSV file structure will be in the form of: FirstName, LastName, EmailAddress

 _Built with .NET 8_